Tips & Guides / Leases

 How to find a month-to-month rental agreement

 Most property owners and landlords prefer fixed-term leases, which provide consistent tenancy for each dwelling unit.
-After your long-term lease ends, you can ask your landlord whether they’ll consider a month-to-month rental lease—obviously, this works best if you have a good relationship with your landlord and have been a reliable renter.
+After your long-term lease ends, you can ask your landlord whether they’ll consider a month-to-month rental lease—obviously, this works best if you have a good relationship with your landlord and have been a reliable tenant.

 blog-cta-tips-leases